kallisto-finance/kallisto-docs/docs/src/guide/vault-ui.md

 A user is able to manage their liquidity by either adding or withdrawing assets.
-The vault dashboard shows the active pool of the vault, the amount of liquidity your account is providing, and how much of the pool liquidity belongs to your account.
+The vault dashboard shows the active pool of the vault, the amount of liquidity an account is providing, and how much of the pool liquidity belongs to an account.

-The vault UI is built using NextJS, NodeJS and uses [Storyblok](https://www.storyblok.com/docs/api/content-delivery).
+The UI is built using NextJS, NodeJS and uses [Storyblok](https://www.storyblok.com/docs/api/content-delivery).

-The vault UI takes in a `STORYBLOK_API_KEY` to use the Storyblok API.
+> The UI takes in a `STORYBLOK_API_KEY` to use the Storyblok API.

 The UI interacts with the [Chaser Vault smart contract](chaser-vault.md) by providing the `KALLISTO_VAULT_ADDRESS` as an environment variable, and